Friday, May 23, 2008

 "With fronds like these, who needs anenomes?"

 They may appear a little… vegetative, but once you get to know them, sea cucumbers (Holothuria) are fascinating creatures.
 These pickle-shaped echinoderms lay on their side, using five rows of tube-feet along their body to get around.
-They make use of another set feet around their mouth to gather particles of plankton and other organic matter.
+They make use of another set of feet around their mouth to gather particles of plankton and other organic matter.

 Amazingly, sea cukes protect themselves from predators by expelling their internal organs out of their butts!
 This works to either frighten (disgust?) or satisfy the appetite of their predators, and they simply grow a new set of viscera over the next two to six weeks.
 This regenerative ability holds incredible medical potential, leading most recently to the development of artificial corneas.
 As well, a protein found in sea cucumbers may hold promise in the fight against malaria.